Gundam: Battle Assault (video game): Reception

-Gundam: Battle Assault received "mixed or average reviews" according to review aggregator Metacritic.
-The game holds a 56.44% rating based on nine reviews at GameRankings.
-According to Famitsu, Battle Assault sold over 24,735 copies in its first week on the Japanese market.
-The title sold approximately 33,092 copies during its lifetime in Japan.
+Gundam: Battle Assault received "mixed" reviews according to review aggregator Metacritic.
+In Japan, Famitsu gave it a score of 24 out of 40.

+According to the same magazine, Battle Assault sold over 24,735 units in its first week on the Japanese market.
+The title sold approximately 33,092 units during its lifetime in Japan.

 IGN's David Smith commended the character roster, gameplay, lack of slowdown, two-dimensional visuals and sound effects but noted that its pacing felt slow and criticized the inability to choose between characters in story mode and uninspiring music, stating that Gundam: Battle Assault "isn't a game for serious fighter fans, but it's definitely one for Gundam fans, Wing or otherwise."
 GameSpot's Jeff Gerstmann gave positive remarks to the large size of each mech, fluid movement and certain aspect of the audio design but criticized the game's uninteresting story mode.
 The Electric Playground's James Tapia criticized the slow-paced gameplay for its lack of advanced fighting game mechanics and disjointed controls but gave positive comments to the visuals.
 Nevertheless, Tapia stated that "the North American audience would have been better served with a retooling of the Super Famicom (Super NES) classic Gundam Wing - Endless Duel".
 AllGame's Jon Thompson praised the varied character roster and animations but criticized the minimalist gameplay mechanics, audio design and lackluster presentation of Battle Assault.

-PSM commended the coloful graphics and sprite animations but criticized the game's poor execution, stating that "Since Gundam is one of the best anime series ever, it's unfortunate that this game isn't very good."
+PSM commended the colorful graphics and sprite animations but criticized the game's poor execution, stating that "Since Gundam is one of the best anime series ever, it's unfortunate that this game isn't very good."
 Jeuxvideo.com's Valérie Précigout criticized the audiovisual presentation, slow gameplay, lack of replay value and story mode.
 MAN!AC's David Mohr panned the title's pacing, limited and pixelated character animations, collision detection issues, story mode and two-player mode.
 In contrast, José Ángel Ciudad of Spanish magazine GamesTech praised Gundam: Battle Assault for its large character sprites and near-lack of loading times.
 MeriStation's Daniel Delgado García felt mixed in regards to audio and criticized Battle Assault's presentation, slow pacing, lack of replay value and inability to select another game mode without resetting the PlayStation console but praised the large mechs and character roster.
 In a retrospective outlook, Push Square's Robert Ramsey criticized the combat system, small arena sizes and lack of content but commended the game's style and found its soundtrack to be enjoyable.

+The game was nominated for the "Biggest Disappointment" award at The Electric Playground's Blister Awards 2000, which went to Daikatana.